Adjustable spanner

-An adjustable spanner (UK and most other English-speaking countries) or adjustable wrench (US and Canada) is any of various styles of spanner (wrench) with a movable jaw, allowing it to be used with different sizes of fastener head (nut, bolt, etc.) rather than just one fastener size, as with a conventional fixed spanner.
+An adjustable spanner (UK), also called a shifting spanner or shifter (Australia and New Zealand) or adjustable wrench (US and Canada), is any of various styles of spanner (wrench) with a movable jaw, allowing it to be used with different sizes of fastener head (nut, bolt, etc.) rather than just one fastener size, as with a conventional fixed spanner.

-There are many forms of adjustable spanners; many of them are screw-adjusted, whereas others use levers, and some early ones used wedges.

 Forms and names

 There are many forms of adjustable spanners; many of them are screw-adjusted, whereas others use levers, and some early ones used wedges.
 The early taper-locking spanners needed a hammer to set the movable jaw to the size of the nut.
 The modern screw-adjusted spanner and lever types are easily and quickly adjusted.
 Some adjustable spanners automatically adjust to the size of the nut, using a motor and battery.
 Simpler models use a serrated edge to lock the movable jaw to size, while more sophisticated versions are digital types that use sheets or feelers to set the size.

 Geesin (2015) shows that wrenches with screw adjustment of various kinds were well known in the early 19th century and that one by William Barlow in 1808 was prescient.
 By the 1830s, many designs with a central screw and a lower jaw moved by a nut were well known.
 Geesin and others document that English engineers Richard Clyburn and Edwin Beard Budding presented some influential new designs in 1842 and 1843.
 The one by Clyburn had the form of thumbwheel screw with worm-on-rack arrangement that would later be the most famous via subsequent adaptations.
 Improvements followed.
 In 1885 Enoch Harris received US patent 326868 for his spanner that permitted both the jaw width and the angle of the handles to be adjusted and locked.